-Preserve all physical evidence of the assault.
+You are strongly encouraged to preserve all physical evidence of the assault.
 Do not shower, bathe, douche, eat, drink, wash your hands, or brush your teeth until after you have had a medical examination.
 Save all of the clothing you were wearing at the time of the assault.
 Place each item of clothing in a separate paper bag.
 Do not use plastic bags.
 Do not clean or disturb anything in the area where the assault occurred.